DeterminateSystems/nix-installer/README.md

 ## Running

-Harmonic must be run as `root` or via `sudo`, as it needs to alter the system and cannot elevate privileges without significant complexity.
+Harmonic must be run as `root`, as it needs to alter the system and cannot elevate privileges without significant complexity.

 Install Nix with default options: